 |The Blue Mountains National Park||Nature Sanctuary/Wildlife Reserve||11.2 mi.
 Northeast of Central Kingston|

-An additional attraction worth considering is Reach Falls.
+Another option to consider is Reach Falls.
 It is eastern Jamaica.
 This is a very famous waterfall and is easy to get to.
 On the east coast of the Island there is the main road, A4.

 |Dunn's River Falls||Waterfall||1.9 mi.
 West of Central downtown Ocho Rios|